HewlettPackard/LSGI/LSGi/source/inference/README.md

   Main Driver: EngineMain.cpp

-## Test and Exectue
+## Test and Execute
   Go to ../../demo/

 ## Modules:

--InMemoryGraph: Implements the raph Structure in Memory with an optimize Index.
++InMemoryGraph: Implements the raph Structure in Memory with an optimize Index.
--InferenceConfig: Implements main engine configurations.
++InferenceConfig: Implements main engine configurations.
--BinaryReader: Implements the graph loading from file to Memory.
++BinaryReader: Implements the graph loading from file to Memory.
--GlobalStates: Implements inference states in DRAM and synchronize to FAM.
++GlobalStates: Implements inference states in DRAM and synchronize to FAM.
--ProcessSync: Implements synchronization barriers accros running computing nodes.
++ProcessSync: Implements synchronization barriers accros running computing nodes.